Google Posts: Everything You Need to Know About [Complete Guide 2021]

 It is a completely free and easy-to-use tool useful for businesses and organizations to enhance their online visibility on Google and increase conversion.

-Google Posts are one of them.
+Google Posts is one of them.

 What are Google posts?